 Face Oil has gained tremendous popularity because, when well done and applied properly, it can make a huge difference in the appearance of your skin.
 At 56 years old, I have gone completely over to oil based skin care products.
 I use oil almost exclusively for all of my skin care needs.
 My skin look younger and healthier than it has in years, with a glow that only quality, nutrient rich oil can give.
 Whether you’ve been avoiding face oil or have tried it in the past and not liked the results, it’s worth giving Face Oil a try.

-Brown Barn recently launched a new brand, Three Leaf Beauty, which focuses exclusively on skin care made with whole leaf botanical ingredients.
-Three Leaf Beauty includes a great selection of high quality Face Oils and treatments that are balanced and well made.
+Three Leaf Beauty focuses exclusively on skin care made with whole leaf botanical ingredients, many of which are sourced in the USA, and are organic cultivated or USDA certified organic.
+Three Leaf Beauty oils contain a much larger quantity of ingredients and a wider range of high end essential oils and organic seed oils.
 Be sure to check Three Leaf Beauty out at www.threeleafbeauty.com or at our home site at www.brownbarnskincare.com.